 - Alternatively, you could add a lovely tomato puree and serve over pasta - spaghetti and meatballs!

 - With damp hands, roll small balls and place on a baking tray lined with baking paper, then flatten with the back of a fork.

 - Place on a preheated BBQ or grill pan to cook.

 - Serve in little dinner rolls with the salad and sauce of your choice.
 They can be held together by running a toothpick through the centre if need be.

 - For a grain-free option, serve in lettuce cups, san chou bow style.

 - These make a delicious, healthy party food or a fast weekend lunch.

 - Beat one egg in a cup with a tablespoon of milk.

-- Take a sheet of puff or short crust pastry and cut it in half (or better still make your own pastry).
+- Take a sheet of all-butter puff or short crust pastry and cut it in half (or better still make your own pastry).
 Careme brand have a fabulous wholemeal spelt puff pastry that is my personal favourite.

 - Place the mince mixture along the centre of each half.
 Brush one edge of the pastry with the egg wash and fold the pastry over the mince.

 - Place on a baking tray (seam side down).
 Top with a little more egg wash and sprinkle over sesame seeds.

 - Cut into approximately 5cm long rolls and bake for 20 minutes or until the pastry is golden brown.
 Serve warm.